TOWN OF ST. JOSEPH

 The Chair will be responsible for setting items on their respective agenda.
 The required format must be used and each must be presented in due time for proper publication and posting as directed by state statute.

 The Town Clerk/Treasurer may place items on the agendas as requested by the Town Chair.
-Any Town Board member may place an item on the Town Board agenda as long as the required deadline of 48 hours immediately preceding the regular Board meeting is met.
+Any Town Board member may request to place an item on the Town Board agenda as long as the request is in writing and the required deadline of 48 hours immediately preceding the regular Board meeting is met.
 When possible, agenda items should be finalized 1 week preceding the regular Board meeting.
 At no time shall an agenda item be knowingly withheld from a scheduled meeting.
 The Chair may amend the agenda.
 If unavailable, the Town Clerk/Treasurer may amend the agenda to handle emergency situations.

 RULE 4 - ORDER OF BUSINESS